Grades, Honors, and Standing

 As part of the course evaluation process, students will receive a midterm grade for courses directly from their instructors.
 The midterm grade will be given to the student either online or in writing during the eighth week of classes for full-semester courses, and by the end of the fourth week for eight-week courses.
 A student who has not received a midterm grade should confer with the instructor.
 If this meeting does not result in the student's receiving a midterm grade, the student should contact the chairperson of the department in which the course is offered.
 Any student, especially a freshman who is doing unsatisfactory work ("D" or "F") at the time of midterm grade reporting, is encouraged to initiate conferences with his/her instructor and academic adviser.

-Final grades are made available to students in Banner Web approximately 1-week following the end of each semester or intersession.
-Current students may log into Banner Web to review final grades, unofficial transcripts, or to request an official transcript.
+Final grades are made available to students in Banner Student self-service approximately 1-week following the end of each semester or intersession.
+Current students may log in to review final grades, unofficial transcripts, or to request an official transcript.

 With the endorsement of their advisor (if the advisor is the instructor for the course,